I love autumn. I love autumn and I wait for it because it’s always amazing to see my favourite places shoving off different seasons’ coats.

-Not only the trees start to change colours, but you’ll also be surprised by how beautiful ivy-covered buildings look.
-Youll fight the urge to use every single adjective and autumn colour out there – orange-red, scarlet, crimson.
+Not only do the trees start to change colours, but you’ll also be surprised by how beautiful ivy-covered buildings look.
+You’ll fight the urge to use every single adjective and autumn colour out there – orange-red, scarlet, crimson.

 #5.
 Browse through its bookstores

-If you are like me, dodge Edinburgh’s city centre once the bustle starts to climb and find a state of peace and quiet only bookshops can provide.
-In Edinburgh, you can discover some of the worlds most beautiful stores that can easily gratify even the fussiest bibliophile’s fantasies.
+If you are a book lover, dodge Edinburgh’s city centre once the bustle starts to climb and find a state of peace and quiet only bookshops can provide.
+In Edinburgh, you can discover some of the world’s most beautiful stores that can easily gratify even the fussiest bibliophile’s fantasies.